-- 22.13.1 The Trust will ensure that it is in position to identify potential intellectual property rights (IPR), so that it may ensure that its staff receive any rewards or benefits e.g. royalties in respect of any work carried out by Trust employees.
-Appropriate specifications and provisions will be incorporated into contractual agreements. - 22.13.2 Rewards may be given voluntarily to Trust staff who within the course of their duties have produced innovative work of outstanding benefit to the NHS.
-Similar rewards may also be applied to other activities such as publishing articles and giving lectures. - 22.13.3 In the case of collaborative research work with commercial suppliers or other organisations, the

-Trust will ensure that it obtains a fair reward for the input provided.
+- 22.13.1.
+The Trust will ensure that it is in position to identify potential intellectual property rights (IPR), so that it may ensure that its staff receive any rewards or benefits e.g. royalties in respect of any work carried out by Trust employees.
+Appropriate specifications and provisions will be incorporated into contractual agreements.
+Patents or IPR should be declared in line with the declarations policy.
+Permission should be sought in advance to enter into any agreements with other bodies regarding product development, research work, development of pathways etc where this impacts on the organisations own time, uses its equipment resources or intellectual property. - 22.13.2.
+Rewards may be given voluntarily to Trust staff who within the course of their duties have produced innovative work of outstanding benefit to the NHS.
+Similar rewards may also be applied to other activities such as publishing articles and giving lectures. - 22.13.3.
+In the case of collaborative research work with commercial suppliers or other organisations, the Trust will ensure that it obtains a fair reward for the input provided.
 The Trust will also ensure that involvement with a particular manufacturer does not influence the purchase of other supplies or services from that organisation.

-22.14 COMMERCIAL SPONSORSHIP
+22.14.
+COMMERCIAL SPONSORSHIP

-- 22.14.1 Acceptance by Trust staff of commercial sponsorship for attendance at relevant conferences/course is only acceptable on provision of the staff seeking permission in advance and the manager is satisfied that acceptance will not compromise any purchasing decisions.
-This must be declared in advance to the Trust Secretary. - 22.14.2 Pharmaceutical companies may offer to sponsor a post for the Trust.
+- 22.14.1.
+Acceptance by Trust staff of commercial sponsorship for attendance at relevant conferences/course is only acceptable on provision of the staff seeking permission in advance and the manager is satisfied that acceptance will not compromise any purchasing decisions.
+Permission should be sought in advance from the Company Secretary if intending to seek sponsorship from 'discretionary advisors' and where there is any doubt advice should be sought from the Company Secretary - 22.14.2.
+Pharmaceutical companies may offer to sponsor a post for the Trust.
 The sponsorship must not affect the purchasing decisions made by the Trust and this will be monitored.
 Pharmaceutical companies may request collaboration in drug trials on their product.
 These will in all cases, be regulated by the local ethical committee.
-Any financial arrangements must comply with the Association of British Pharmaceutical Industries (ABPI) regulations, the Trusts Commercial Sponsorship, Gifts and Hospitality and Conflict of Interest Policy and Procedure and must be declared and approved in advance by the Executive Director of Resources. - 22.14.3 Under no circumstances will the Trust agree to "linked deals", whereby sponsorship is linked to the purchase of particular products or services. - 22.14.4 In circumstances where a firm offers free equipment, the free loan of equipment, or to provide equipment at what is, prima facie, less than cost:- - (a) the individual who has been approached must seek authority from their manager and notify in advance from Executive Director of Resources, in order to ensure that this offer can in no way be construed as an inducement for future purchase. - (b) great caution must be exercised.
+Any financial arrangements must comply with the Association of British Pharmaceutical Industries (ABPI) regulations and the Declarations Policy and must be declared and approved in advance by the Executive Director of Finance. - 22.14.3.
+Under no circumstances will the Trust agree to "linked deals", whereby sponsorship is linked to the purchase of particular products or services. - 22.14.4.
+In circumstances where a firm offers free equipment, the free loan of equipment, or to provide equipment at what is, prima facie, less than cost:- - (a). the individual who has been approached must seek authority from their manager and notify in advance from Executive Director of Finance, in order to ensure that this offer can in no way be construed as an inducement for future purchase. - (b). great caution must be exercised.
 In such cases, managers will be expected to ensure that the transaction will bear external scrutiny.

-22.15 COMMERCIAL IN CONFIDENCE
+22.15.
+COMMERCIAL IN CONFIDENCE

-- 22.15.1 Trust staff must avoid using or making public, internal information of commercial significance", particularly if its disclosure would prejudice the principle of a fair purchasing system. - 22.15.2 This information does not relate to service delivery and activity levels, which should be publicly available as outlined in the NHS guidelines on openness.
+- 22.15.1.
+Trust staff must avoid using or making public, internal information of "commercial significance", particularly if its disclosure would prejudice the principle of a fair purchasing system. - 22.15.2.
+This information does not relate to service delivery and activity levels, which should be publicly available as outlined in the NHS guidelines on openness.

-22.16 PROFESSIONAL CODES OF CONDUCT
+22.16.
+PROFESSIONAL CODES OF CONDUCT

-22.16.1 Professional Staff are reminded that they are also bound by their own codes of conduct within their profession.
+22.16.1.
+Professional Staff are reminded that they are also bound by their own codes of conduct within their profession.
 Professional staff are expected to be aware of their code of conduct.

-22.17 WHISTLE BLOWING
+22.17.
+WHISTLE BLOWING (RAISING CONCERNS)